procrastinate-org/procrastinate/docs/howto/advanced/retry.md

           )
   ```

-- There is is also a legacy `get_schedule_in` method that is depreciated an will be
+- There is also a legacy `get_schedule_in` method that is deprecated an will be
   removed in a future version in favor of the above `get_retry_decision` method.

   ```python